Biological and Medical Sciences

 Welcome to Biological and Medical Sciences at Leicester

 We deliver courses across the breadth of the biosciences.
 Our broad range of expertise allows you to choose from a wide variety of modules and specialise in areas that really interest you.
-You will also have the chance to undertake your own research project,supervised by research specialists and developing professional lab-based techniques and academic skills that are crucial for careers in the biosciences.
+You will also have the chance to undertake your own research project.
+You will be supervised by research specialists and develop professional lab-based techniques and academic skills that are crucial for careers in the biosciences.

 Why choose Biological and Medical Sciences at Leicester

 For all undergraduate (BSc) degrees in Biological Sciences

 - You’ll be taught by world-leaders.
 We are especially renowned for the discovery of DNA fingerprinting, which has had massive implications for areas such as forensics.